dart-lang/site-www/src/language/index.md

 Here's an example of a class with three properties, two constructors, and a method.
 One of the properties can't be set directly, so it's defined using a getter method (instead of a variable).
+The method uses string interpolation to print variables' string equivalents inside of string literals.

 <?code-excerpt "misc/lib/samples/spacecraft.dart (class)"?>
 ```dart